rish-0-0/basilisk/examples/README.md

 ## 🔮 Coming Soon

 More examples will be added demonstrating:
-- Advanced query filtering
+- Advanced query filtering (GitHub-style query syntax)
 - Custom endpoints alongside CRUD routes
-- GraphQL integration with Ariadne
 - Multiple models with relationships
 - Authentication and authorization
 - Async database operations
+- Using both REST and GraphQL together in one app

 ---